+- · Copayments

-- · Co-payments - · Services that are not covered - Services for which you have already reached the allowable limit - Services that exceed the limit of 12 doctor visits per year and four prescriptions per month for adults
+- · Services that are not covered

+- Services for which you have already reached the allowable limit

-Note: You cannot be charged anything more than the allowed co-payment.
+Note: You cannot be charged anything more than the allowed copayment.

-The following members do not have to make co-payments:
+The following members do not have to make copayments:

-- · Children under 19 years of age - Individuals receiving emergency services in the emergency room - · Individuals in a nursing facility or ICF/MR - Pregnant women receiving pregnancyrelated services - · People receiving family planning services - Individuals receiving the Medicaid hospice benefit - Members of a federally recognized Indian tribe are exempt from most co-payments.
+- · Children under 19 years of age - Individuals receiving emergency services in the emergency room - Individuals in a nursing facility or intermediate care facilities for individuals with intellectual Disabilities - · Pregnant women receiving pregnancyrelated services - · People receiving family planning services - Individuals receiving the Medicaid hospice benefit - Members of a federally-recognized Indian tribe are exempt from most copayments

-Family planning services
+Family planning

-If you have been approved for the Family Planning program, you will not get the other benefits listed in this booklet.
+If you have been approved for family planning, you will not get the other benefits listed in this booklet.